 - E-mail.
 We may email requests to you to complete and support your transactions with us and to comply with law.
 We may also send you email to follow-up on coverage quotes, respond to your questions, and to provide you with information about your policy and other information.
 We will not share your email address with third parties without your consent.

 - Information that you give us when you apply for a policy or make a policy change.
 When you apply for a policy we record the information that you give us on an application form.
-We also record information when you request a policy change.
+We also record information when you request a policy change or when processing your policy renewal.
 The information we obtain may include your name, address, and telephone number, driver’s license number, social security number, date of birth, length of employment, gender, marital status, prior insurance information, home ownership, length of residency, vehicle descriptions, miles driven and vehicle use, other drivers, vehicle garaging address and driving history.

 - Information that we acquire in the course of doing business with you.
-We collect information about your transactions with our company and other companies.
+We collect information about your transactions with our company, affiliates and other companies.
 It may include your insurance coverage selections and premiums, payment and claims history, information used to calculate premium, and your payment and billing information.
-It may also include information used to adjust, investigate, settle, and defend claims, such as witness statements, and police reports.
+It may also include information used to adjust, investigate, settle, and defend claims, such as witness statements, medical records and police reports.

 - Information that we acquire from third parties.
 We collect information from consumer reporting agencies.
+We may collect personal information, such as consumer reports that include credit information (where permitted by law) and reports about you and the drivers in your household with respect to your application for insurance, renewals, changes to your policy, and claims.
+Insurance scoring information using credit, where allowed by law, may be used to determine your eligibility or premium for insurance.
+We may use a third party to get this score.
+Any nonpublic personal information we have about you or listed drivers is confidential information and kept private.
 It may include motor vehicle records, driving records, accident reports, claims history reports, insurance records, and consumer reports that may include credit information.
 Upon your written request to us, we will provide you with a copy of this information.
 You have the right to access this personal information and ask for correction of any erroneous information found in the records of these third parties.

 Without your prior permission, we may disclose this information to certain persons or organizations including: